rjwrightme/chatterbox/README.md

 ## Installation
-To install this application, the user runs the “server.js file in Node (or when deployed uses the app through the html interface).
-The server establishes the port on 3600 and requires express, which is used to run the server, drawing on the files in the “public directory”.
-The public directory holds the JS functions (xxx.js) and the CSS.
+To install this application, the user runs the “server.js" file in Node (or when deployed uses the app through the html interface).
+The server establishes the port on 8080 and requires express, which is used to run the server, drawing on the files in the “public directory”.
+The public directory holds the JS functions (account, login, main, members and signup), the html pages (chat, home, index, roomchat and welcome) and the CSS.
 The app is then based around the “Model, View, Controller” structure.
 The user.js, chat.js and index.js files are held in the model folder and they provide the models for user and chat, and construct the database queries.
-The “Views” part of the app consists of three handlebars files which provide the front-end templates.
+The “Views” part of the app consists of six handlebars files which provide the front-end templates.
 Finally, the “Controller” is represented by the routes files (api routes and html routes), which are responsible for creating all of the routes for the server to use, including get, post and put functions.
 The back-end database is a MySQL database (chatterbox).

 The below directory structure highlights the “MVC” nature of this application: